Preparing Product Content for AI: Unified Knowledge and Governance in Technical Documentation

 Having Your Content AI-Ready Makes Good Business Sense

 Generative AI is a natural fit for customer-facing applications that provide product support.
 You can use it in self-service tools that allow customers to ask questions and get answers.
-It can support customer support representatives as they work to resolve customer problems.
-It can also help technical writers create technical documentation faster while following defined standards.
-The key is that it reduces the time needed for customers to get the answers to their questions and allows support teams to focus their attention on more critical customer issues.
+It can support customer support representatives as they work to resolve problems.
+It can help technical writers create documentation faster while following defined standards.

 The Wrap